austenpturner/bootstrap-portfolio/README.md

 # My Bootstrap Portfolio Page

 ## The Assignment
 This was my second homework assignment for UW Bootcamp.
-The assignment was to re-make out first portfolio assignment using Boostrap.
+The assignment was to re-make our first portfolio assignment using Boostrap.

 ## The Process
 I found this assignment much easier than the first.
-Which makes sense, since Bootstrap makes adding CSS to your page much faster and easier because it comes with it's own responsive gird layout and break points.
-Similar to the first project, I first made the navbar and footer and added them to each page.
+Which makes sense, since Bootstrap makes adding CSS to your page much faster and easier because it comes with it's own responsive grid layout and break points.
+Similar to the first project, I made the navbar and footer first and added them to each page.
 Next I added the unique body content for each page.
 I copied and pasted in Bootstrap code and then customized it by removing or adding elements and attributes.
 Last I added some of my own CSS using an external stylesheet.

 ## The Outcome
 My profile turned out polished and responsive, fitting the requirements of the assignment.